Code meets content: The era of the developer-writer hybrid

 Getting developers to give a darn

-MongoDB faced this exact problem.
-Their documentation was comprehensive but fundamentally flawed, with support issues piling up.
-Developer forums filled with workarounds.
-The documentation team kept polishing sentences while developers kept muttering darkly, "just reading the source code."
+MongoDB faced this problem as well.
+With documentation that was comprehensive but fundamentally flawed, support issues piled up.
+Developer forums overflowed with desperate workarounds.
+The documentation team kept polishing sentences while developers kept muttering darkly, "...just reading the source code."

 Then MongoDB tried something different.
-They started hiring developers who could write instead of writers who could learn tech.
-These unicorn technical writers bring their battle scars to documentation.
-They know which edge cases can break things, which examples can actually help, and which details matter in production.
+They started hiring developers who could write, rather than writers who were educated in technology.
+These unicorn technical writers brought their battle scars to the documentation, knowing which edge cases break things, which examples actually help, and which details matter in production.
 Most importantly, they can translate developer grunts into actual English.

 They started hiring developers who could write instead of writers who could learn tech.